History of CBS: 2002–present: Return to first and Fox rivalry

 Until 2012, CBS ranked in second place among adults 18–49, but after the ratings declines Fox experienced during the 2012–13 season, CBS was able to take the top spot in the demographic, as well as in total viewership (for the fifth year in a row) by the start of 2013.
 At the end of the 2012–13 season, the tenth season of NCIS took the top spot among the season's most watched network programs, giving CBS its first top-rated show since the 2002–03 season, when CSI: Crime Scene Investigation led Nielsen's seasonal primetime network ratings.

 The strength of CBS's 2013–14 slate led to a surplus of series on its 2014–15 schedule, with 21 series held over from the previous season along with eight new series, including moderate hits in Madam Secretary, NCIS: New Orleans, and Scorpion.
 The network also aired midseason hits The Odd Couple and CSI spinoff CSI: Cyber.
 CBS also expanded its NFL coverage through a partnership with the NFL Network to carry Thursday Night Football games during the first eight weeks of the NFL season.

 On September 29, 2016, National Amusements, the owner of both CBS's parent company CBS Corporation and its sister company Viacom, sent a letter to both companies, encouraging them to merge back into one company.
 The deal was called off on December 12.
 However, on January 12, 2018, it was reported that both CBS and Viacom were re-entering talks to merge.
 On August 13, 2019, CEO Shari Redstone announced that Viacom and CBS agreed to a merger which would reunite the two media giants after 14 years.

 The two companies have also been reported as in talks to acquire Lionsgate, following the proposed acquisition of 21st Century Fox and its assets by the Walt Disney Company.
 Amazon, Verizon, and Comcast (the owner of NBC) have also shown interest in acquiring Lionsgate.
 Lionsgate Vice Chairman Michael Burns stated in an interview with CNBC that Lionsgate was mostly interested in merging with CBS and Viacom.

+Chuck Lorre announced in May 2022 that B Positive and United States of Al were both cancelled by CBS after two seasons.
+HFPA was rebranded to Golden Globe Foundation on June 12, 2023, and after that, the Golden Globe Awards moved from NBC to CBS on January 7, 2024.
+Bob Hearts Abishola aired its series finale on May 6, 2024, while Young Sheldon aired its series finale on May 16, 2024.
+The series premiere of Georgie & Mandy's First Marriage aired on October 17, 2024, while the series premiere of Poppa's House aired on October 21, 2024.